sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ```

 Note: Recursion is disallowed.
-Both **Non-Public Function** and **Public Function** cannot call itself in its body, either directly or indirectly.
+Both **Non-Public Methods** and **Public Methods** cannot call themselves in their body, either directly or indirectly.

 ## Types